Rokosjøen

-Rokosjøen is a lake in Løten Municipality (and a very small part crossing into Elverum Municipality) in Innlandet county, Norway.
+Rokosjøen is a lake in Løten Municipality in Innlandet county, Norway.
 The 4 km2 lake lies about 5 km southeast of the village of Løten.
 There is a camping facility on the east end of the lake.
 Oset Chapel is located beside the campground facility.

+Church ruins

 The Rokoberget church ruins (Rokoberget kirkeruin) stand on a ridge south of the lake Rokosjøen.
 Rokoberget Church was dedicated to Saint Michael and mentioned in a papal letter from 1254.
 It is believed that the church was not used after the Protestant Reformation.
 The ruin was excavated in 1906–1907.
 The ruin is fenced with an information board outside the fence.